Skip to content

-Centre of Design, Innovation and Translational Excellence
+Welcome at Centre of Design, Innovation and Translational Excellence (CITE)

 Centre of Design, Innovation and Translational Excellence (CITE), initially focused on maternal and neonatal health with a long-term aspiration to build innovation and capacity in the low resource settings, this will act as a blueprint to stimulate innovations beyond maternal and child health and to expand technological and research expertise to become the leading center for academic excellence and innovations in biomedical engineering in Sub-Saharan Africa (SSA).

-The team in Uganda
+Meet our team members based in Uganda

 Dr. Robert Ssekitoleko